 The Charity Commission of England and Wales granted us full Charitable Status in March 2002.
 Archbishop Desmond Tutu agreed to become our Patron and takes a keen interest in the progress of the Trust.

-For full financial and regulatory information on the Trust (including full info on our special dispensation) please see the Charities Commisson Website by Clicking Here
+For full financial and regulatory information on the Trust (including full info on our special dispensation) please see the Charity Commission Website by Clicking Here

-Our accounts fall under the authority of the Charities Commission of England and Wales, and will be made public on this website when produced, and are available for scrutiny in the public domain or by request.
+Our accounts fall under the authority of the Charities Commission of England and Wales, and are available for scrutiny in the public domain (via the Charity Commission) or by request.